sunfishcode/office-hours/README.md

 Update: I have a conflict on August 1 and 2; let's resume on August 8 and 9.

 Send me a message for a meeting URL!
+There are no appointments or reservations, so feel free to hop in any time during the hour.

 This is not an official Bytecode Alliance function, however I intend to follow and enforce the Bytecode Alliance Code of Conduct.